The Council of Victoria College exercises its powers and duties under the provisions of the Victoria University Act.

 The Principal of Victoria College is the Chair of the Council.
 In the absence of the Principal, the Principal’s nominee or a Chair chosen by vote of the members present shall preside.

-The Secretary of Council shall be the Associate Director of the Office of the Principal.
+The Secretary of Council shall be the Director of Administration in the Office of the Principal.
 The Secretary shall take charge of the records of the Council, keep regular minutes of its proceedings, issue notices of meetings, conduct all necessary correspondence, and enter such amendments to the governing By-Laws as are approved by Council.

 The term of office for members of Council and its committees shall normally be from September 1 to August 31.